vishakiv/vishakiv/README.md

 What about outside of work?
 Here are a few fun facts 😀:
   - I am an avid language learner.
 I speak 7 languages and am currently learning Dutch and Portuguese.
   - I am a football coach for a girls' U-11 football team in Berlin.
-  - I love anything to do with the written word: puzzles, novels, texting, news and great journalism..
+  - I love anything to do with the written word: puzzles, novels, texting, and in-depth journalism are all very much my jam.
   - A home-cooked meal with dessert at a café, a great book, some sun and catching up with friends would make up my ideal relaxing day.